murilogmamaral/datasetbuilding/README.md

 Data engineering project aimed to build a dataset of online poker games.

 I wrote this code last year (July 2020) when I started to get into the data world.
 It was mainly developed to study Spin & Go tournaments, but it might work generally.
 It performs well, but regex can certainly be improved.
 Also, today I wouldn’t use so many conditions and loops that take a lot of time to process.
 Finally, some older poker players have logins with special characters and this might affect data.
 I usually find about 2% of corrupt data because of that.

+Please go to [kaggle.com/murilogmamaral/online-poker-games](https://www.kaggle.com/murilogmamaral/online-poker-games) if you want to see my generated dataset.
 <br>
 <br>